dounai2333/CSNS-Chinese-Localization/README.md

 **This project is current under [MIT license](./LICENSE) and written in C++, build with VS2019.**

+‮

+- **Still trying to fully support Packer(pak) file**

+- **Program is working now, but prepare for random bugs and crashes!**

 ### How to use?
+1. Make sure your game language is English
-1. Get cstrike_chn.nar from CSO China client
+2. Get cstrike_chn.nar from CSO China client
-2. Copy it and paste to CSN:S Data folder
+3. Copy it and paste to CSN:S Data folder
-3. Rename it to fixtrike.nar
+4. Rename it to fixtrike.nar
+5. Get chn_00000.pak* from CSO China client
+6. Copy it and paste to CSN:S Data\Packer folder
-4. Start the program when Nexon Anti-Cheat* is loading
+7. Start the program when Nexon Anti-Cheat* is loading
-5. We are done!
+8. We are done!
 Enjoy it!

+*chn_00000.pak: Don't doubt, you also need other files as this (chn_00001.pak, 00002 etc..)

 *Nexon Anti-Cheat: In the lower right of your screen with blue background, showing white text NEXON GAME SECURITY